mtalent/SweetP/README.md

 Written from scratch completely by Mark Talent

+# Page one will display a random quote from the quote api on the push of a button

+# Page two displays a vertically scrolling list of quotes that will display the selected quote from the list

 <sub>Started the application last month as a four-page game, then decided to just make it a coding example for possible employers (hence the sweetp package).</sub>